 And finally, the day has come for my completely comprehensive, totally decked-out, a-bit-too-extensive, tour guide’s guide to where to go in Croatia.
-As a tour guide I know a quite lot about this country, if I do say so myself ;).
-So, it’s finally time for me to get everything I know out onto the interwebs to help everyone planning their travels to visit Croatia!
+After working as a tour guide here for 4 seasons, I’ve learned a quite lot about this country, if I do say so myself ;).

-In this Croatia travel guide you will find all possible destinations, adventures, beaches, sailing +ferry info, language and pronunciation info, restaurants, all kinds of tours, islands, cities, sunset spots, and places to visit in Croatia!
+In this Croatia travel guide you will find all possible Croatia destinations, adventures, beaches, sailing + ferry info, language and pronunciation info, restaurants, all kinds of Croatia tours, islands, cities, sunset spots, and places to visit in Croatia.

 So, you’re planning a trip to Croatia!
 That’s so incredibly exciting; you’re going to love one of the most beautiful countries in the world!
-2017 was my fourth summer in a row coming here, and there’s no way I would’ve been back this many times if I didn’t think the absolute world of this country.
+2018 was my fifth summer in a row coming to Croatia, and there’s no way I would’ve been back this many times if I didn’t think the absolute world of this country.
 I’m the luckiest to have been able to work out here!
-No matter how sleepless or full-on my job has been, I could seriously discover new gems each and every week sailing the Adriatic.
+No matter how sleepless or full-on my tour guiding job has been, I could seriously discover new gems each and every week sailing the Adriatic.

 This country guide to Croatia is broken down into lots of subsections, mostly based on different locations and important information.
-I have a couple more in-depth city guides that I will link to, a guide to festivals in Croatia, and more on the way.
-But, for now, these are all my best recommendations down in one place.
+I have a couple more in-depth city guides that I will link to below, a guide to festivals in Croatia, a guide to how to choose the best sailing tours in Croatia, a complete western Balkans Road Trip itinerary, and more.
 If you are planning a trip to Croatia, feel free to contact me – I am happy to answer any questions and help with Croatia consulting.